nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/courses/scrumorg-applying-professional-scrum-for-software-development/index.md

     - Basic Coding Skills: Have a foundational understanding of programming concepts and coding practices.

      By having a grasp of these topics, students will be better prepared to engage in the APS-SD class and actively participate in the hands-on exercises and Scrum team activities.
-  lead: 'Experience APS-SD: Hands-on Scrum training for delivering quality software.
+  lead: "Experience APS-SD: Hands-on Scrum training for delivering quality software.
 Gain practical skills in Agile, DevOps, and Scrum principles.
 Free PSD I certification exam included.
-Enhance your software development expertise.'
+Enhance your software development expertise."
   objectives: |2+

     - Foster Real Collaboration: Experience the power of collaboration between Developers, Product Owner, and Scrum Master to create and deliver a high-quality and valuable product.